Robin Hood (2010 film): Plot

 In AD 1199, Robin Longstride serves as a common archer in the army of King Richard the Lionheart.
 A veteran of Richard's crusade, he now takes part in the siege of Chalus Castle.
-Disillusioned and war-weary, he gives a frank but unflattering appraisal of the King's conduct when the King asks for it, and Robin and his comrades—archers Allan A'Dayle and Will Scarlett and soldier Little John—are locked in the stocks.
+Disillusioned, war-weary, and facing charges of misconduct after a tavern brawl, he gives a frank but unflattering appraisal of the King's conduct when the King asks for it, and Robin and his comrades—archers Allan A'Dayle and Will Scarlett and soldier Little John—are locked in the stocks.

 After the King is killed during an attack on the castle, Robin and his comrades manage to free themselves and desert.
 They come across an ambush of the English royal guard by Godfrey, an English knight who has conspired with King Philip of France to assassinate King Richard.
-After chasing Godfrey away, Robin and his Merry Men take advantage of the situation by impersonating the dead English knights to return to England as they fear they will not be able to afford the passage during the ensuing retreat.
-Before they depart to sail across the Channel, he promises a dying knight, Sir Robert Loxley, to return his sword to his father in Nottingham.
+After pursuing Godfrey away, Robin and his Merry Men take advantage of the situation by impersonating the dead English knights to return to England, as they fear they will not be able to afford the passage during the ensuing retreat.
+Before they depart to sail across the Channel, he promises a dying knight, Sir Robert of Loxley, to return his sword to his father in Nottingham and deliver the news of the King's death.

-Awaking to find their ship arrived in the Thames estuary, Robin must continue to assume the identity of Loxley to inform the royal family of King Richard's death.
+Awaking to find their ship arrived in the Thames estuary, Robin must continue to assume the identity of Loxley to deliver Richard's crown to the Royal Family.
 He witnesses the coronation of King John, who orders the collection of harsh new taxes.
 William Marshal, the Lord Chancellor since the days of John's father, opposes the new taxes and is relieved of his position by John.
 The new king dispatches Godfrey to the North to collect the taxes—unaware that Godfrey will instead use French troops to stir up unrest and prepare for King Philip to invade England.
 In secret, spies working for Marshal follow Godfrey's men and learn of the planned invasion of England.